 Ever Vigilant in the State's Highest Office

-The members of the Fire locating brigade are operational during the Mount Lofty Ranges Fire Season which is from the 1st of December through to the 30th of April, dependant upon the fire weather conditions each day.
+The members of the Fire locating brigade are operational during the Mount Lofty Ranges Fire Season which is generally from the 1st of December through to the 30th of April, dependant upon the fire weather conditions each day.
 The members may work outside of the designated fire season if the Fire Danger Index is extreme.
 Outside of the fire season, the members assist in projects in preparation for the following season.

 A large number of fires have been located from the Tower, prior to being noticed by anyone else on the ground.
 This advantage has meant that fires can be located sooner, and action taken to prevent it becoming a larger fire.

 Photographs on this page taken by the CFS Promotions Unit